REUTERS SUMMIT-Short-seller Chanos says oil majors increasingly look like 'value traps'

-(For other news from Reuters Global Investment Outlook Summit, click here) (Adds bellwether Sotheby's, Exxon Mobil background)
+(For other news from Reuters Global Investment Outlook Summit, click here) (Adds background on Exxon, quotes on equities and Europe)

 By Katya Wachtel and Ernest Scheyder